OCR to JSON: Convert Scanned Documents and Images to Structured Data

 Handle receipts, contracts, IDs, and custom forms in the same ingestion pipeline using templates.

-Use structured data to automate real downstream operations instead of stopping at text extraction.
+Use structured JSON output to automate real downstream operations instead of stopping at raw text extraction.

 Invoice processing automation